 Time spent at the centre is led by the programme staff and peer ministry team, made up of young Catholics who work alongside visiting chaplains, catechists, teachers and youth workers.
 Programmes include large and small group work, discussion, creative arts, prayer, liturgy, Mass, social time and a chance to enjoy the beach.

 Twice a year the whole school comes off timetable for what we call Block Day.
-Each year group takes part in various different activities for the whole day led by various departments.
+Each year group takes part in various activities for the whole day led by the RE department and the tutors.
 Two year groups participate in a day’s Retreat.

 Term 1 – Year 10: The theme of the day is ‘What are you called to be?’